makehumancommunity/makehuman-static-website/content/MPFB/Docs/characters/bodyparts.md

 title: "Adding bodyparts"
 draft: false
 weight: 50
-description: "How to add bodyparts to MPFB charactes"
+description: "How to add body parts such as eyes, eyebrows, eyelashes, hair and teeth to an MPFB character in Blender from the asset library."
 alwaysopen: false
 ---